Identifying Chart Patterns

 Strategy’s Outlook:

-What is a Chart Pattern?
+What Is a Chart Pattern?

 (1) Continuation Chart Patterns